HarshArora-1205/json-hook-forms/README.md

   - Supports multiple field types: text, email, select, radio, and textarea.
   - Includes validation messages and placeholders.
   - Submits form data to `console.log()` and displays a success toast notification.
+  - Submitted data can be downloaded as JSON.
   - Provides proper loading states and error handling.

 - **Additional Features**: